DallanQ/lost_ruins_of_arnak/Manual.md

 Use All 5 Archaeologist Action Tiles:

-> image of a tile with a figure of a person and a coin icon under.
+> Image of a tile with a figure of a person and a coin icon under.
-> image of a tile with a figure of a person and a compass icon under.
+> Image of a tile with a figure of a person and a compass icon under.
-> image of a tile with a figure of a person and a tablet icon under.
+> Image of a tile with a figure of a person and a tablet icon under.
-> image of a tile with a figure of a person and an arrowhead icon below.
+> Image of a tile with a figure of a person and an arrowhead icon below.
 > image of a tile with a figure of a person and a jewel icon below.

 Use 5 red or green action tiles: